oli-caon/beamng-gltf-sequence-exporter/README.md

 # glTF Sequence Exporter Mod for BeamNG.drive

 A mod to export a BeamNG.drive replay as a sequence of glTF files.
+Updated for BeamNG.drive v0.38

 This mod takes advantage of BeamNG.drive's Replay feature and the existing experimental glTF exporter to export each frame as a .glb/.gltf file.